 An additional factor that has major implications for the institutional cancer programs is the University Cancer Research Fund (UCRF).
 This fund, developed by the state legislature, commits an initial $25M per year, increasing to $50M per year, in support of cancer research efforts at UNC, including the development of clinical excellence in delivery of care to cancer patients and substantial research infrastructure support.
 A second resource is the North Carolina Translational and Clinical Sciences (NC TraCS) Institute based at UNC, part of a national consortium of medical research institutions that together offer programs and services supporting researchers through all phases of the "bench to bedside" process of translational research.
 Our Department benefits from both of these programs in terms of our clinical and basic research efforts that, in turn, offer additional training opportunities for our residents.

-The Departmental faculty include fourteen ABR-certified radiation oncologists (including those at our satellite facilities), seven ABR-certified radiation physicists, five radiation/cancer biologists, two faculty members devoted largely to education, and joint faculty from the Department of Computer Science.
+The Departmental faculty include fourteen ABR-certified radiation oncologists (including those at our satellite facilities), seven ABR-certified radiation physicists, four radiation/cancer biologists, two faculty members devoted largely to education, and joint faculty from the Department of Computer Science.
 Most are actively involved in the clinical care of oncology patients, teaching and/or research.
 In addition to mentoring residents, faculty members are also involved in education and training programs for medical students, graduate students, radiation therapists, medical dosimetrists and practicing physicians.
 They have ongoing research programs, hold leadership roles in national clinical protocol development, and make regular contributions to scientific conferences at the local, regional, national and international levels.

 In order to be eligible for our radiation oncology residency training program, an applicant must:

 - Be a US citizen or hold a valid US immigration VISA that permits employment in the United States.
 The UNC Department of Radiation Oncology does not provide sponsorship for any type of immigration VISA.